 So, what can we do to save them?
 Stop using pesticides.
 Plant flowers for food for them.
 The bottom line is we need bees to maintain the quality of life we’ve all enjoyed.
 Now it’s time to step up to the plate and make sure we can sustain it.
 We need to do this not just for ourselves but for future generations too.

 We need to do something now.
 Don’t you agree?

 Thanks for stopping by and reading my post.
-If you have any thoughts on the bee situation please leave a comment.
-I’d love to read it! 🙂
+How about you?
+Do you have any ideas on how to save the bees?
+Leave a comment!
+I’d love to hear from you!